neednotapply/Cloud-Scraper/README.md

 Each domain also maintains a simple weight that influences how often it is selected for testing.
 Domains start with a weight of `1.0` and the value is adjusted based on whether links are found to be valid or invalid during scraping.
 The current weights are stored in `domain_stats.json` so the bot can learn over time which services are more reliable.

+If either of these files is missing or contains invalid JSON, the bot will reset them to default empty structures on startup.

 ### Imgur support

 Imgur pages and direct `i.imgur.com` links are handled automatically without any additional configuration.
 Both the page URL and direct image links such as `https://i.imgur.com/rMluBf1_d.webp` will be processed.